-58. OUTSTANDING GRAPHIC DESIGN: DOCUMENTARY
+57. OUTSTANDING GRAPHIC DESIGN

 This category is open to Graphic Designers for documentaries.
 Graphic Designers include artists and designers who create electronic graphics, graphics illustrators, electronic and film animators, and artists and designers who employ electronic devices, as well as traditional artistic tools, to develop graphic elements for documentaries.
 These include, but are not limited to: opens, teases, title sequences, and other graphic elements for documentaries; motion graphics that work in tandem with live action elements to create a cohesive visual story for a documentary; visual effects utilizing 3D modeling, motion tracking, augmented reality and other techniques.
-The material submitted must be new material for 2023.
-Submission video in this category is limited to 25 minutes of excerpts from the program or report under consideration.
+The material submitted must be new material for 2024.